TECH4DX/MLops-Tools/README.md

 ## **Workflows**
+Workflows is a container-native workflow engine for orchestrating parallel jobs on Kubernetes.We build it on top of Argo Workflows, which is implemented as a Kubernetes CRD (Custom Resource Definition).
 ## Argo Workflow Install
 You need to configure the ArgoWorkflow environment before deploy your own workflows.
 Fortunately, it is extremely convenient to install ArgoWorkflow based on the cloud-native k8s environment.
 Make sure you have `kubectl` configured correctly on your machine, use `kubectl apply` command with installation yaml file in `workflows/` folder to install Argo: